-Pre-loading the attendees list lets you pre-populate their personal profiles, but it's only required if you're using the Invite Only privacy setting.
-You can sort attendees into different Groups so that features of your Event App are only visible to specific types of attendees, such as virtual vs in-person attendees, VIPs, and more!
+Pre-loading the attendees list pre-populates their personal profiles.
+However, it's only required if you're using the Invite Only privacy setting.
+You can sort attendees into different Groups so that some aspects of your Event App are only visible to specific types of attendees, such as virtual vs in-person attendees, or VIPs.

 My QR Code

 The My QR Code feature is included with Lead Retrieval, and it lets sponsors and exhibitors easily scan contact information from in-person attendees.
 Attendees simply tap the feature in the Mobile App to view and share their personal QR Code.